Vitamin E: Functions

 Vitamin E may have various roles as a vitamin.
-Many biological functions have been postulated, including a role as a fat-soluble antioxidant.
+Many biological functions have been postulated, including a role as a lipid-soluble antioxidant.
 In this role, vitamin E acts as a radical scavenger, delivering a hydrogen (H) atom to free radicals.
 At 323 kJ/mol, the O-H bond in tocopherols is about 10% weaker than in most other phenols.
 This weak bond allows the vitamin to donate a hydrogen atom to the peroxyl radical and other free radicals, minimizing their damaging effect.
 The thus-generated tocopheryl radical is recycled to tocopherol by a redox reaction with a hydrogen donor, such as vitamin C.

 Vitamin E affects gene expression and is an enzyme activity regulator, such as for protein kinase C (PKC) – which plays a role in smooth muscle growth – with vitamin E participating in deactivation of PKC to inhibit smooth muscle growth.